San Antonio police officer fatally shot while writing ticket

+Two police officers have been shot in separate incidents in what authorities are calling targeted attacks.
+One died while the other was shot twice in the face but was expected to survive.

-SAN ANTONIO (AP) — A San Antonio police officer writing out a traffic ticket to a motorist was shot to death in his squad car Sunday outside police headquarters by another driver who pulled up from behind, authorities said.
+A San Antonio detective writing out a traffic ticket to a motorist was shot to death in his squad car late Sunday morning outside police headquarters by another driver who pulled up from behind, authorities said.

-San Antonio police Chief William McManus said the suspect is not known and has not yet been apprehended.
-A motive is not known.
+San Antonio police Chief William McManus identified the officer as Benjamin Marconi, 50, a 20-year veteran of the force.

+Police said the search for a male suspect was still underway early Monday and that no arrest had been made.
+McManus said he doesn’t believe the suspect has any relationship to the original motorist who was pulled over, and no motive has been identified.

 Most Read Stories